welteki/docs.actuated.dev/docs/provision-server.md

 Arm CPUs are highly efficient when it comes to power consumption and pack in many more cores than the typical x86_64 CPU.
 This makes them ideal for running many builds in parallel.
 In typical testing, we've seen Arm builds running under emulation taking 35-45 minutes being reduced to 1-3 minutes total.

+For [Fluent Bit](https://twitter.com/alexellisuk/status/1671455406097326080?s=20), a build that was failing after 6 hours using QEMU completed in just 4 minutes using actuated and an Ampere Altra server.

 1. Arm on-demand, in the cloud

     For ARM64, [Hetzner](https://hetzner.com) provides outstanding value in their [RX-Line](https://www.hetzner.com/dedicated-rootserver/matrix-rx) with 128GB / 256GB RAM coupled with NVMe and 80 cores for around 200 EUR / mo.
 These are [Ampere Altra Servers](https://amperecomputing.com/processors/ampere-altra/).
 There is a minimum commitment of one month, and an initial setup cost per server.

+    We have several customers running Intel/AMD and Arm builds on Hetzner who have been very happy.
+Stock can take anywhere between hours, days or weeks to be delivered, and could run out, so check their status page before ordering.

+    [Glesys](https://glesys.com/dedicated) have the Ampere Altra Q80-26	available for roughly €239 / mo.
+They are a very similar price to Hetzner and are based in Sweden.

+    [PhoenixNAP](https://twitter.com/williamlbell/status/1671465178691674112?s=20) just started to stock the Ampere Altra Q80-30 as of June 2023.
+These can be bought on a commitment of hourly, monthly or annually with a varying discount.
+The range was between 600-700 USD / mo.

     Following on from that, you have the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS with 16 cores and 30GB / RAM [for roughly 0.4 USD / hour](https://instances.vantage.sh/aws/ec2/a1.metal?region=us-east-1&os=linux&cost_duration=hourly&reserved_term=Standard.noUpfront), and roughly half that cost with a 1x year reservation.
-This is ideal if you already have an account with AWS and want to pay per minute.
-The instances are configured with an 8GB EBS volume by default, which will need to be increased to around 60-80GB.
-Optionally, the storage class can also be upgraded from gp2 (default) to gp3 for better baseline performance.
+The a1.metal is the first generation of Graviton and in our testing with customers came up quite a bit slower than Ampere or Graviton 3.
+On the plus side, these machines are cheap and if you're already on AWS, it may be easier to start with.
+GP3 volumes or provisioned concurrency may increase performance over the default of GP2 volumes.
+Reach out to us for more information.

-    For a step up on specs, and enterprise-grade networking, take a look at the c3.large.arm64 (Ampere Altra) from [Equinix Metal](https://metal.equinix.com/) comes with enterprise-grade networking and faster uplinks.
+    For responsive support, faster uplinks, API-provisioning, per-minute billing and enterprise-grade networking, take a look at the c3.large.arm64 (Ampere Altra) from [Equinix Metal](https://metal.equinix.com/).
 These machines come in at around 2.5 USD / hour, but are packed out with many cores and other benefits.
 You can usually provision these servers in the Washington DC and Dallas metros.
+Cloud Native Computing Foundation (CNCF) projects may be able to apply for free credits from Equinix Metal.

 2. Arm for on-premises